tsivarev/vk-php-sdk/README.md

 ### 6.1.
 CallbackApi handler

-CallbackApi handler will wait until VK send notification about event.
-After that you may handle this event.
+CallbackApi handler will wait until VK send notification about event when it happened you may handle this event.
 More information [here](https://vk.com/dev/callback_api).

 You should to configure Callback API inside your community settings.

 First step will be approve your domain.
-VK sends you request to your server with event-type **confirmation** and you should to send back confirmation string.
-In other types of events you should to send back `ok` string.
+VK sends you request to your server with event type **confirmation** and you should to send back confirmation string.
+In other types of event you should to send back `ok` string.

 Look at this example:
 ```php